 First, a number of experiments are done in the lab in order to examine their potential as probiotics.
-In these experiments, we check the following: acid/bile tolerance, antibiotic resistance, adherence to human intestinal cells and antibacterial activity.1, 2 Research has shown that the ability of survival in the gut is highly dependent on the strain.3
+In these experiments, we check the following: acid/bile tolerance, antibiotic resistance, adherence to human intestinal cells, and antibacterial activity.1, 2 Research has shown that the ability to survive in the gut is highly dependent on the strain.3

 The longer it takes to find these bacteria, the longer they remain in the gut and the more health benefits they can provide.
 Many studies have demonstrated that indeed, good bacteria can be found in feces, even after 7-10 days of no probiotic consumption.4, 5, 6, 7, 8, 9, 10, The drawback here is that generally, after stopping the consumption of probiotics, the number of bacteria detected in feces also goes down.

 What is the recommended dosage for probiotics?

 Overall, it has been suggested that the consumption of 109 - 1010 CFU/day would be necessary to induce an effect on the gut microbiota and potentially heal your gut.13, 14